Tunstall Reservoir and Wolsingham Moor

 Map: OS Explorer OL31 – North Pennines: Teesdale & Weardale

-The line is followed south-east to just short of Greenfield Cottage on the A68 and then a path is taken which heads off north-west before turning south-west on open moorland, to eventually arrive at a disused quarry at GR088402.
-This is open access land but here we are on a Right of Way (ROW).
+The line is followed south-east to just short of Greenfield Cottage on the A68 and then a path is taken which heads off north-west before turning south-west on open moorland to eventually arrive at a disused quarry at GR088402.
+This is open access land but here we are on a Right of Way.
 Below you can be seen Redmires Farm which is passed before turning right to pick up the track which becomes surfaced to Castle Hills.
 Enjoying the views we reach the B6296 at Redgate Head and start the descent to Wolsingham leaving the road to continue past Redgate Hall and back into Wolsingham.